keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 - Feature normalization via the `Normalization` layer
 - Image rescaling, cropping, or image data augmentation

-The key advatange of using Keras preprocessing layers is that **they can be included directly into your model**, either during training or after training, which makes your models portable.
+The key advantage of using Keras preprocessing layers is that **they can be included directly into your model**, either during training or after training, which makes your models portable.